Employers and employees can agree to flexible working arrangements to suit their individual needs.

 Key points

-- To be eligible to request casual conversion, a casual employee:
+- To be eligible for the employee choice pathway to permanent employment, a casual employee:

-- needs to have been employed by the employer for at least 12 months
+- needs to have been employed by the employer for at least 6 months (12 months for a small-business employer)

 Your obligations

-- You need to provide a written response within 21 days of receiving their request stating either you are:
+- You need to provide a written response within 21 days of the employee giving the notice, either:

 Resources and tools